arnav-kr/shikijs/README.md

 A JavaScript Library for Syntax Highlighting with Awesome themes

 # Overview
 `Shiki Highlighter JS` is a javascript library built on top of `Shikijs`.
 It provides more features than `Shikijs`.
 It is a Syntax Highlighting Library and Have Amazing themes.
 Its supports many languages for highlighting.
-Even the Code bits Yo're seeing in this documentation page is highlighted using `Shiki Highlighter JS`
+Even the Code bits Yo're seeing in the documentation page is highlighted using `Shiki Highlighter JS`

 # Including the Library
 Add the following script to your site and shiki highlighter will be ready for use.